jchiatt/good-guides/apps/flow.md

 ## Terms

 ### Workspaces
-Workspaces contain all of the info for large projects where clients and contractors are allowed to see our process in action.
+Workspaces contain all of the info for large projects where employees and contractors are allowed to see our process in action.
 These are the top level of the Flow hierarchy.

 ### Projects
-Projects contain all of the info for a subset of a project in a workspace.
-For Good, this is how we split our internal projects from each other.
-For larger projects, this will typically be an Active Sprint project and a Backlog project.
+Depending on the size and scope of what we are working on, a Project can be either an entire project (i.e. ACME Marketing Site) or a deliverable subset of a larger project (i.e. Marketing Site for ACME App, where ACME App may have its own Workspace.

 ### Sections
 Sections split out projects into logic sections for things like To-Do, In Progress, etc.